Factbox-Latest on worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* Asian shares rose to a record high and U.S. stock futures gained on Wednesday as investors tracked positive news on vaccines and efforts to launch more fiscal stimulus.
+* World shares slipped on Friday as tricky Brexit negotiations and uncertainty over U.S. stimulus talks capped riskier bets even though COVID-19 vaccines made progress.
 [MKTS/GLOB]

-* China's factory gate prices fell at a slower pace in November, adding to signs that the world's second-largest economy is rebounding from the pandemic, but consumer prices unexpectedly declined for the first time in over a decade.
+* The Bank of Japan is likely to decide next week to extend a range of steps aimed at easing corporate funding strains as a resurgence of coronavirus infections cloud the economic outlook.

-(Compiled by Anna Rzhevkina Aditya Soni and Devika Syamnath; Editing by Anil D'Silva and Arun Koyyur)
+(Compiled by Charles Regnier, Aditya Soni, Devika Syamnath; Editing by Kirsten Donovan)